AndersenLab/CeNDR/base/static/content/help/Variant-Browser.md

 <a name='variant-filters'></a>
 ### Variant filters

-Variants displayed on the genome browser are 'soft-filtered', meaning that in some cases they are poor quality.
-However, we still report them but using a different set of colors to indicate that they should be interpretted carefully.
-When you hover your mouse over filtered variants on the browser page, the name of the filter will appear as a tooltip.

-Examples are listed below
+Variants displayed on the genome browser are 'hard-filtered', meaning that filters have been applied, and poor-quality variants and genotypes have been removed or set to missing.

+Genotypes are displayed as follows:

 <div class="panel-body">
     <span class="label gt-0 PASS">CB4856</span> - A passing reference variant<br />
     <span class="label gt-2 PASS">DL238</span> - A passing alternative variant<br />
-    <span class="label gt-0 mapping_quality min_depth dv_dp het">QX1211</span> - A reference variant<br />
-    <span class="label gt-2 mapping_quality min_depth dv_dp het">XZ1516</span> - An alternative variant<br />
-    <span class="label gt-1 het">JU1218</span> - A heterozygous variant
 </div>

+# Annotations

+Two types of variant annotations are avaiable.